 At Maestro, we take learning seriously, and to maintain consistency with every project we take on, there are a few key principles we’ve adopted.
 Two of these principles go hand-in-hand with visual design.

 1. Every experience in the learning process is more effective when thoughtfully designed

 The Stanford Credibility Project asked more than 2,500 people to assess the credibility of several websites.
 The study found a clear link between visual design and perceived credibility.
-It showed that nearly half of all consumers (46.1%) make judgments about a site’s credibility based on its design, including things like layout, typography, and color palette—all important factors of a well-designed website.
+It showed that nearly half of all consumers (46.1%, to be exact) make judgments about a site’s credibility based on its design, including things like layout, typography, and color palette—all important factors of a well-designed website.

 What apps, stores, devices, and websites do you really love?
 What sort of experiences do they provide?
-In addition to the products, information, or services they supply, they are also visually appealing.
+In addition to the products, information, or services they supply, they’re also easy on the eyes.
 You enjoy using them because you enjoy seeing them on your screen, and you have the know-how to know how they work.

 Today’s technology provides our users with infinite options.
 As a result, we compete not by the day, but by the minute for their attention and engagement.
 Failing to prioritize the visual design of your software hinders your ability to compete right from the start.
 And without smart design, you’re more likely to lose your users because they won’t perceive your product to be as useful, credible, or interesting as you intended it to be.